dmjio/miso/README.md

   branch: master
 ```

-- `miso.cabal`
+#### `app.cabal`

-We recommend using at least `cabal-version: 2.2`, this will give you the "common sections" feature which we will use later to allow multiple compilers to build our project (so we can target WASM / JS, etc.)
+We recommend using at least `cabal-version: 2.2`, this will give you the [common sections](https://vrom911.github.io/blog/common-stanzas) feature which we will use later to allow multiple compilers to build our project (so we can target WASM / JS, etc.)

 ```yaml
 cabal-version: 2.2